 So, are all critical illness policies the same from all insurers?

-Again, a simple answer, no. Whilst the market may have some typical approaches to this type of cover, definitions of what constitutes a critical illness tends to vary from provider to provider.
-For this reason, it’s really important to know what is and isn’t covered by the policy and it’s probable that your policy will have different levels of benefit depending on the type of condition you’re diagnosed with.
+Again, a simple answer, no. Whilst the market may have some typical approaches to this type of cover, definitions of what constitutes a critical illness tend to vary from provider to provider.
+For this reason, it’s really important to know what is and isn’t covered by the policy ,and it’s probable that your policy will have different levels of benefit depending on the type of condition you’re diagnosed with.

 Can the policy cover be adjusted?